 Beginner's Guide to Kendo Practice

-On your first day practicing with us you should wear comfortable gym shorts and a t-shirt.
-We can provide a shinai (bamboo sword) for you to borrow as you start.
-We do have new shinai available for purchase for $30.
-That is all that is required to start practicing with us.
+On your first day wear comfortable gym shorts and a t-shirt.
+We can provide a shinai to borrow; new shinai are available for $30.
+Bring $40 for the first month dues and a completed waiver.
+That's all you need to start.

 • Etiquette